dantas/gocoindesktop/.github/README.md

 # Go Coin Desktop

-This is my first Go project.
+It is a desktop app that displays the values of cryptocurrencies, can be minimized to systray and notify the client when the coin is about to enter/leave a specified range of value.

 It is developed and tested in Linux, with no guarantees if it works on other OSes.

-It is a desktop app that displays the values of cryptocurrencies, can be minimized to systray and notify the client when the coin is about to enter/leave a specified range of value.

 ## Screenshots